Metabolomics in Population-Based Research

 Improved sample preparation, robotic sample-delivery systems, automated data processing, and use of multivariate statistical and chemometric methods, with associated reductions in cost, are now allowing researchers to realize the potential for metabolic phenotyping in epidemiology.
 Investigators have begun to extend these studies to larger-scale population studies for biomarker discovery.
 With these studies comes the challenge of applying metabolomics technologies in a manner that generates meaningful results.
 Epidemiologists must strive to comprehensively understand the principles of metabolomics to determine when it is appropriate to use biomarkers identified using this technology, which includes the ability to determine when biomarkers have been validated sufficiently.

-EGRP is participating in the following National Institutes of Health (NIH) Funding Opportunity Announcement (FOA):
+NCI is sponsoring the following Funding Opportunity Announcement (FOA):

 - The Role of Microbial Metabolites in Cancer Prevention and Etiology – expires November 15, 2014, unless reissued

 - PAR-13-159 (U01)

 EGRP joins with other National Cancer Institute (NCI) Divisions, Offices, and Centers and other Institutes and Centers at the NIH to fund grant applications submitted in response to FOAs.
 View the full list of EGRP FOAs.

 EGRP also encourages investigator-initiated grant applications on metabolomics topics.

 The Metabolomics and Epidemiology (MetEpi) Working Group was established in 2012 to promote strategies to establish additional capacity to support metabolomics analyses in population-based studies, as well as to advance the field of metabolomics for broader biomedical and public health research.